taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Nova, aghast: **"10 billion reais...that's more than the institute's endowment..."**

-Vec: **"It's worth it.
+Breno: **"It's worth it.
 A stable splice with a bacterial colony is the first step towards splicing eSyrup with human cells, and if Space Consortium can manage to patent living splices, they'll have a monopoly on all future clinical and medical applications of eSyrup."**

 We see Breno's moody, cynical eyes.

-Breno: **"I'm sure 10 billion is nothing to a trust-fund baby like you, Iara..."**
+Breno: **"But I'm sure 10 billion is nothing to a trust-fund baby like you, Iara..."**

 Felix: **"Breno, how dare you!
 You know none of us would sell-out to Space Consortium, no matter the price!"**